Statistical description of galaxy clusters in Finzi model of gravity: observational data

 \section{observational data}

-In this section we test our model with the observational data obtained through Sloan Digital Sky Survey \Romannum{3} (SDSS-\Romannum{3}) through its newest Data Release (DR12).
+In this section we test our model with the data obtained through Sloan Digital Sky Survey \Romannum{3} (SDSS-\Romannum{3}) through its newest Data Release (DR12).
 SDSS-\Romannum{3} contains additional sky coverage and better galaxy estimates than SDSS-\Romannum{1} and SDSS-\Romannum{2}.
 The data is present in catalog \cite{22}.
-In figure (\ref{fig11}) the sky distribution of clusters in RA and DEC coordinates is presented from this catalog.
+In figure (\ref{fig11}) the sky distribution of galaxy clusters in various RA and DEC coordinates is presented from this catalog.
 This catalog contains an information (RA, DEC, z, N etc) of almost 132,684 clusters.
-The catalog gives a parameter $r_{200}$ which is the distance up to which mean density is $\approx$ 200 and also the number of clusters in it i,e $N_{200}$.
+The catalog gives a parameter $r_{200}$ which is the distance up to which mean density is $\approx$ 200 and also the number of galaxy clusters in it i,e $N_{200}$.
 Figure (\ref{fig10},(a)-(i)) shows the model fitted to the data.

-We bin the data first on the basis of radius $(R)$ and then on the basis of Redshift $(z)$.
+First we bin the data on the basis of radius $(R)$ and Redshift $(z)$.
 The bin size is chosen to be $\Delta R\approx 0.35 Mpc$ and $\Delta z\approx 20$.
 We divide cells by physical boundaries i.e., $R$.
 The probability distribution of each cluster is determined by substituting arbitrary values for the fitting parameter $b_n$ and $\rho$.
 The model is then fit through Application Programming Interface (API) Scipy.optimize.curve\_fit of SciPy python Library.
 We obtained the optimized values for the parameters involved in equation(\ref{22}), listed in table(\ref{table}).

 The value of the charaecteristic length, $\rho$, is obtained through the relation,